barcadinho/Churn_Prediction/README.md

 # Churn_Prediction
-This file should contain R code, which will be integrated to Viki system for churn prediction.
+This folder should contain R code, which will be integrated to Viki system for churn prediction.